deepakjadhav12/Tip-Calculator/Tip README.md

 # silver-computing-machine
- Tip calculator in short it will help when people at different places.
+ Tip calculator in short it will help people at different places.